thelaith/satire-empire/README.md

 ## 🙏 Acknowledgments

 - Built with modern web technologies
-- Inspired by multi-agent AI research
+- Inspired by satirical strategy games
 - Community-driven development approach
-- Focus on developer experience and accessibility
+- Focus on performance and accessibility

 ## 📞 Support